ahrefs/ocannl/arrayjit/lib/writing_a_backend.md

   val from_host_async : context -> Tnode.t -> bool
   (** If the array is both hosted and in-context, copies from host to context and returns true.
 NOTE: this
-      function returns immediately and it's the caller's responsibility to synchronize the device before the host's data is overwritten. *)
+      function returns once it books (schedules) the copying task and it's the caller's responsibility to synchronize the device before the host's data is overwritten. *)

   val to_host_async : context -> Tnode.t -> bool
   (** If the array is both hosted and in-context, copies from context to host and returns true.
 NOTE: this
-      function returns immediately and it's the caller's responsibility to synchronize the device before the host's data is read. *)
+      function returns once it books (schedules) the copying task and it's the caller's responsibility to synchronize the device before the host's data is read. *)

   val merge : Tnode.t -> accum:Ops.binop -> dst:context -> src:context -> bool
   (** Merges the array from the source context into the destination context: [dst =: dst accum src].
 If the